Each cap. contains 500 mg of Shilajit & Over 70% Fulvic Acid

 |

 Best storage - refrigerator.
-Within room temperature is also satisfactory. |
+The room temperature is also satisfactory. |

 The derived extract needs to be uncontaminated. |

 A lot of Shilajit's longevity depends on the way it is stored.
 The ideal condition in which it must be stored is in a cool, dry place.
 Air contact or moisture contact should be avoided in all circumstances.
 Hence, it should be packed in closed containers with air-tight lids.
-The best place to store Shilajit is refrigerators at an optimum temperature of 4°-7°C. If the storage conditions can be maintained appreciably, these products can last 4-5 years.
+The best place to store Shilajit is in a refrigerator at an optimum temperature of 4°-7°C. If the storage conditions can be maintained appreciably, these products can last 4-5 years.

 The basic composition of Shilajit humus is 60-80% organic matter, 20-40% mineral, and 5% trace elements.
 However, the extract has various qualities naturally available with varying percentages of organic matter and minerals.
 The popular ones are the Himalayan (from the Himalayan range), Andean (from the Andes mountains), and Altai (from the Altai mountains).
-The fundamental formula is that the more pure the extract is, the longer its shelf life will be.
+The fundamental formula is that the purer the extract is, the longer its shelf life will be.

 However, quality is more important when the raw material is made into market products.
 Different brands treat the raw material in different industrial procedures.
-Some brands enrich the Shilajit products with other medical herbs like Ashwagandha, Lavang, etc. Few others might treat it with added preservatives or other chemical components.
+Some brands enrich the Shilajit products with other medical herbs like Ashwagandha, Lavang, etc. A few others might treat it with added preservatives or other chemical components.
 And some try to retain the maximum originality of the products.

 For instance, Zandu Shilajit resin claims to have passed the least number of industrial hands before being made into a consumer product.

 Another quality aspect is the contamination.
 In some areas, the raw material of Shilajit is itself contaminated as a result of some natural calamity.
 The product's longevity is compromised if the extracts hail from such a source.
-Hence affecting the lifetime.
+Hence, affecting the lifetime.

-To retain the longevity of Shilajit and its medicinal properties, the product must be originally manufactured pure and authentic.
+To retain the longevity of Shilajit and its medicinal properties, the product must be originally manufactured, pure and authentic.
 Though other healthy extracts are appreciated, special attention must be given to the processing and other industrial techniques.

 As mentioned earlier, Shilajit does not have a critical lifespan.
 Rather, based on various factors, the efficiency of the products is measured.
 Since, as a consumer product, Shilajit is blended with other ingredients, the product period differs with different products.